tyler-tee/Digital-Photo-Frame/README.md

 # Digital Photo Frame

 ## Overview
 Kivy-based application developed to run on a raspberry pi.
 Designed to display photos synced from a Google Photos album on a touchscreen display.
-Created for Christmas 2023 as a gift for my fiance and father.
+Created for Christmas 2023 as a gift for my ~~fiance~~ wife and father.

 ## Key Features
 - **Photo Synchronization**: Integrates with Google Photos API to sync photos.